elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.1.md

 - Replace sponsors file

-## Automatic upgrade replace sponsors file
+## Automatic upgrade update sponsors file
 ## Upgrade Steps
 1. Log in to the server
 2. Enter the node directory